mdafzal1994/cyber_security/WEB_CACHE_POISONING/Web-Cache-Deception.md

 A cache that uses traditional URL mapping may view this as a request for a file named wcd.css located in the /profile directory under /user/123.
 It interprets the URL path as /user/123/profile/wcd.css.
 If the cache is configured to store responses for requests where the path ends in .css, it would cache and serve the profile information as if it were a CSS file.

+**Preventing web cache deception vulnerabilities**

+You can take a range of steps to prevent web cache deception vulnerabilities:

+1. Always use Cache-Control headers to mark dynamic resources, set with the directives no-store and private.
+2. Configure your CDN settings so that your caching rules don't override the Cache-Control header.
+3. Activate any protection that your CDN has against web cache deception attacks.
+Many CDNs enable you to set a cache rule that verifies that the response Content-  Type matches the request's URL file extension.
+For example, Cloudflare's Cache Deception Armor. eg. If an attacker sends a request to /profile.jpg, but the response content type is text/html (a dynamic webpage), Cloudflare’s Cache Deception Armor can
+       detect this mismatch and prevent caching, ensuring that sensitive content is not served to unauthorized users.

+5. Verify that there aren't any discrepancies between how the origin server and the cache interpret URL paths.